Where we are

 From the main entrance:

-- Follow the corridor to the end and turn right to take lift up to E Floor
+- Follow the hallway down to the end, just before you reach the exit to the bridge take the last left, follow the corridor to the end, then turn right to take the lift up to E floor.

-- Exit the lifts by turning left and following the corridor and Anthony Nolan signage round until you see the Anthony Nolan Cell Collection Centre and Clinical Research Facility on your left
+- Exit the lifts by turning left and following the corridor and Anthony Nolan signage until you see the Anthony Nolan Cell Collection Centre and Clinical Research Facility on your left.

 From the tram bridge:

-- Head right following signs to Queen’s Medical Centre bridge not Treatment Centre
+- Head right following signs to Queen’s Medical Centre bridge.

-- Follow the corridor to the end and turn right to take lift up to E Floor
+- Follow the corridor to the end and turn right to take the lift up to E Floor.

-- Exit the lifts by turning left and following the corridor and Anthony Nolan signage round until you see the Anthony Nolan Cell Collection Centre and Clinical Research Facility on your left
+- Exit the lifts by turning left and following the corridor and Anthony Nolan signage until you see the Anthony Nolan Cell Collection Centre and Clinical Research Facility on your left.

-- Enter south block (for exact google maps location, click here) and you will find yourself in the lift lobby, the walls will be green
+- Enter South Block (for exact google maps location, click here) and you will find yourself in the lift lobby.

-- Exit the lifts by turning left and following the corridor and Anthony Nolan signage round until you see the Anthony Nolan Cell Collection Centre and Clinical Research Facility on your left
+- Exit the lifts by turning left and following the corridor and Anthony Nolan signage until you see the Anthony Nolan Cell Collection Centre and Clinical Research Facility on your left.

 Places to eat